-To guide our first grade writing lessons we utilize Wilson’s Fundations program, a researched based curriculum that explicitly breaks down the rules and patterns of the English language for reading and writing.
-The 6+1 Traits of Writing program introduces the concept that strong writers brainstorm ideas, organize their thoughts, and choose words that reflect their voice.
+To guide our first grade writing lessons, we utilize Wilson’s Fundations program, a researched based curriculum that explicitly breaks down the rules and patterns of the English language for reading and writing.
+The 6+1 Traits of Writing approach introduces the concept that strong writers brainstorm ideas, organize their thoughts, and choose words that reflect their voice.
 To explore the writing process, students write everything from creative stories to informative essays, all of which are published into books.
 One of the highlights of first grade writing is the Monday Slice, a journal entry that children compose at the beginning of each week, which provides a vehicle to integrate all of these skills and ideas.

 In the Spring, first and second grade combine for a joint science unit, alternating every other year between “Biomes” and “Insects.”
 Using a variety of plants and vegetation, we build models of each biome we study.
-When studying insects, we observe live critters in ant farms, decomposing bananas and bee hives.
+When studying insects, we observe live critters in ant farms, worm tunnels, and bee hives.
 Children participate in a second individualized study of an animal or insect, tying in non-fiction texts along with an art project.
 Finally, the children perform in an engaging musical that showcases their learning.
 The play and projects are often a highlight of first grade.

 The TalAm curriculum is used to teach Hebrew reading and writing.
 The program provides stories, music, workbooks, and interactive SmartBoard activities and is supplemented with Israeli children’s books for creating stories and role playing.
 Students are encouraged to write simple stories based on these mentor texts.
 Some units of study include community workers, clothing, body parts, and animals.